Armando Bo winner of the EEFF 2012 Best Feature Film Award for ‘The Last Elvis’.

 - EEFF Short Film Audience Award: Tres Tristes Tigres by David Munozportrays the harrowing experience of three Bangladeshi migrants who have travelled to Dubai to seek a better life.

-East End Film Festival 2010 winners:
+East End Film Festival 2010 winners

 - Best International First Feature: Francesca directed by Bobby Paunescu